Missed Your Flight? Here Are the Steps You Should Take Next

 Although missing a flight is frustrating, with this knowledge you’ll now be better prepared in the event it happens to you.

-Note: These rules apply for the US and US-based airlines.
-The EU has its own policy, which its airlines are required to follow.
+Note: These rules apply for the United States and U.S.-based airlines.
+The European Union has its own policy, which its airlines are required to follow.